Color picker

 This preview color does not affect the print file.
 It is used exclusively in the editor.

 Once created, this spot color can be selected and applied.
-You can reuse this color for other elements in the design.
+You can reuse this color for other elements in the template.

-As an example, let's assume that we want to set a cut line in the design.
+For example, let's assume we want to set a cut line in the template.
 To do this, we will create an ellipse, remove its fill color, and make the outline with a spot color called CUTLINE, giving it a magenta color for visualization.
 The result may look as follows:

 Now, let's go further and learn how you can apply blending modes in the Template Editor.